traceo-dev/traceo/README.md

 Traceo is an open-source, self-hosted set of tools for monitoring application health by collecting and aggregating data from the software.

 # SDK
-To start using the Traceo platform, you need to integrate with [Traceo SDK](https://github.com/traceo-io/traceo-node).
-Informations about the process of implementation SDK inside your software is in README of the each SDK.
+To start using the Traceo platform, you need to integrate with the [Traceo SDK](https://github.com/traceo-io/traceo-node).
+Information about the process of implementing the SDK in your software is included in the README file of each SDK.

 - [`@traceo-sdk/node`](https://github.com/traceo-dev/traceo-sdk/tree/develop/packages/node) - NodeJS
 - [`@traceo-sdk/react`](https://github.com/traceo-dev/traceo-sdk/tree/develop/packages/react) - React
 - [`@traceo-sdk/vue`](https://github.com/traceo-dev/traceo-sdk/tree/develop/packages/vue) - Vue